brandur/sorg/content/drafts/mongodb.md

 published_at: 2016-08-01T00:23:52Z
 ---

-Operated a large Postgres installation, then moved to being a regular user of a large MongoDB cluster.
+I spent many years operating a large Postgres installation before moving over to being a regular user of a large MongoDB cluster.
+Through various commentary online, I get the feeling that many developers understand that MongoDB is a somewhat suspect system, but can't quite articulate why despite there being many good reasons.

-They've heard the stories and imagine that using MongoDB is pretty bad.
-What they don't expect is what I tell them next, "it's much worse than you think."

-_M:I reference?_
+I don't think that using MongoDB is any sort of system, be it development or production, is _ever_ appropriate, and today I'll try to describe why.

 ## Non-issues (#non-issues)